kaaeell/kaaeell/README.md

 You’ll find a few pinned projects here, they’re the ones I’ve learned the most from so far.

-Still learning, still building, one project at a time :)
+Still learning, still building, one project at a time.